iris-hep/iris-hep.github.io/pages/projects/allen.md

  - mdsokoloff
 ---

-We are developing a GPU-based trigger, which would replace the first-level trigger in the LHCb upgrade.
+We are participating in the development of a GPU-based trigger, which would replace the first-level trigger in the LHCb upgrade.
+A paper describing the project can be found [here](https://arxiv.org/abs/1912.09161) and the code is available in [the gitlab repository](https://gitlab.cern.ch/lhcb/Allen).